stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 The Oracle module provides the Terra blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various Terra pegs so that the [Market](dev-spec-market.md) may provide fair exchanges between Terra<>Terra currency pairs, as well as Terra<>Luna.

-As price information is extrinsic to the blockchain, the Terra network relies on validators to periodically  vote on the current Luna exchange rate, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain price as the weighted median of the ballot.
+As price information is extrinsic to the blockchain, the Terra network relies on validators to periodically  vote on the current LUNA exchange rate, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain exchange rate as the weighted median of the ballot.

 > Since the Oracle service is powered by validators, you may find it interesting to look at the [Staking](#dev-spec-staking) module, which covers the logic for staking and validators.
 {note}

 ## Voting Procedure

-During each [`VotePeriod`](#voteperiod), the Oracle module obtains consensus on the exchange rate of Luna against denominations specified in [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna price before the end of the interval.
+During each [`VotePeriod`](#voteperiod), the Oracle module obtains consensus on the exchange rate of Luna against denominations specified in [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna exchange rate before the end of the interval.

-Validators must first pre-commit to a price, then in the subsequent `VotePeriod` submit and reveal their price alongside a proof that they had pre-commited at that price.
+Validators must first pre-commit to a exchange rate, then in the subsequent `VotePeriod` submit and reveal their exchange rate alongside a proof that they had pre-commited at that price.
 This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the Oracle.

 ### Prevote and Vote

-Let $$\{ P_1, P_2, \cdots, P_n \}$$ be a set of time intervals, each of duration [`params.VotePeriod`](#voteperiod)(currently set to 30 seconds).
-Within the span of each $P_i$, validators must submit two messages:
+Let P(1), P(2), P(3), ...
+P(N) be time intervals up to , each of duration [`params.VotePeriod`](#voteperiod)(currently set to 30 seconds).
+Within the span of each P(T), validators must submit two messages:

-  * A [`MsgExchangeRatePrevote`](#submit-a-prevote-msgexchangerateprevote), containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
-A separate prevote must be submitted for each different denomination to report Luna price on.
+  * A [`MsgExchangeRatePrevote`](#submit-a-prevote-msgexchangerateprevote), containing the SHA256 hash of the exchange rate of LUNA with respect to a Terra peg.
+A separate prevote must be submitted for each different denomination to report LUNA exchange rate on.

-  * A [`MsgExchangeRateVote`](#vote-for-exchange-rate-of-luna-msgexchangeratevote), containing the salt used to create the hash for the prevote submitted in the previous interval $P_{i-1}$.
+  * A [`MsgExchangeRateVote`](#vote-for-exchange-rate-of-luna-msgexchangeratevote), containing the salt used to create the hash for the prevote submitted in the previous interval P(T-1).

 ```text
 Period  |  P1 |  P2 |  P3 |  ...    |